chrisbao/MSFin/README.md

    ![](Images/adminconsentapprove.png)

-5. Open the excel stored in your O365 document library and open it using excel client tool then enable editing the excel and open the excel add-in.
+5. Open the Excel stored in your O365 document library and open it using Excel client tool then enable editing the Excel and open the Excel add-in.

    ![](Images/enableeditingexcel.png)

    ​

-6. Use your O365 account to login the excel add-in and create a source point
+6. Use your O365 account to login the Excel add-in and create a source point

    - Click add button.